 It has found a new way to transform household waste into jet fuel.

-What’s more, the process uses a new ‘garbage technology’ developed with BP’s scientists.
+What’s more, the process uses a new ‘rubbish technology’ developed with BP’s scientists.

-Fulcrum’s new Sierra, California plant is in construction right now and that’s great news for the environment for two reasons.
+Fulcrum’s new Sierra, US, plant is under construction right now and that’s great news for the environment for two reasons.

-The plant diverts the amount of trash that’s sent to landfill.
-And, the fuel made at the plant produces 80 percent less carbon emissions than that of conventional petroleum fuel.
+One, the plant diverts the amount of rubbish that’s sent to landfill.
+And two, the fuel made at the plant produces 80% fewer carbon emissions than that of conventional petroleum fuel.

-Taking out the trash has never been more satisfying.
+Taking out the rubbish has never been more satisfying.